Read-The-Question/rtq-review/src/pages/md/owners/owner_sc_pr.md

 There are two variables, $a$ and $b$.
 Let's eliminate to reduce it to just one variable.

-Add the second equation from the first to reduce it to one variable.
+Add the second equation to the first to reduce it to one variable.

 $
 \begin{aligned}